Ambrosini SAI.207: Design

 The SAI.207 was a single-seat, low-wing monoplane with a conventional tail-wheel undercarriage, developed from the Ambrosini SAI.7.
 Its lightweight wooden construction, combined with a 560 kW Isotta Fraschini Delta R.C.40 inverted-V engine, with a center-line cooling air intake, provided speed and agility.
 Armament consisted of two fuselage-mounted 12.7 mm Breda-SAFAT machine guns.

 In level-flight the performance of the SAI.207 was impressive.
 It achieved a speed of 580 km/h and over 800 km/h in a dive.
 The Ministero dell'Aeronautica soon placed a production order for 2,000 machines, plus a pre-production batch of 12 aircraft for operational testing.
 After the mixed results of operational evaluation and the signing of the Armistice, no production aircraft were built.

 Operational history

-Flight testing revealed some major shortcomings, most of which were not rectified before the Armistice in 1943; the low power and high wing loading resulted in poor climb performance; the light structure prevented more powerful cannon from being used as the recoil forces overstressed the mounting structure; the rear cylinders of the engine overheated during recovery from a dive; the light structure also led to problems, with the second prototype wing exploding during a dive recovery due to internal pressure built up, caused by the lack of internal fairings in the undercarriage bays.
+Flight testing revealed some major shortcomings, most of which were not rectified before the Armistice with the Allies in 1943; the low power and high wing loading resulted in poor climb performance; the light structure prevented more powerful cannon from being used as the recoil forces overstressed the mounting structure; the rear cylinders of the engine overheated during recovery from a dive; the light structure also led to problems, with the second prototype wing exploding during a dive recovery due to internal pressure built up, caused by the lack of internal fairings in the undercarriage bays.
 The wooden structure was also badly affected by rain or humidity.